madebits/madebits.github.io/blog/2015/2015-04-23-Test-Code-Coverage-As-Quality-Metric.md

 ##Testing Pyramid as a Better Quality Metric

-The ratio between the types of tests if the testing pyramid of project can give a better indication of long term maintenance quality of the software.
-Of course the actual ratio values can be project specific.
-Testing pyramid ratio metrics can be collected and compared against similar previous projects (or against same self metrics over project time).
+The relative ratio(s) between the types of tests if the testing pyramid of project can give a better indication of long term maintenance quality of the software.
+Of course, the actual ratio values can be project specific.
+Testing pyramid ratio metrics can be collected and compared against similar previous projects, and against same self metrics over project time.

 ```
 T = U + I + M